BEagle1984/silverback/docs/index.md

                     </ul>
                 </p>
                 <p>
-                    Combining this three policies you will be able to implement pretty much all use cases.
+                    Combining this three policies you will be able to implement pretty much any use case.
                 </p>
             </div>
         </div>